Stuycs-K/final-project-9-landat-linm/WORKLOG.md

 ### May 25

 Fixed another bug inside the game constructor, and then I made a method to draw a pawn and king so that we could have transparent backgrounds.
 I also made some minor changes to the colors of certain elements, and some other purely aesthetic changes (like making rectangle corners rounded).

+### May 26

+Today was a mostly graphics based day.
+I changed some colorings in the board and fixed some bugs so that our game logic would work out, but after that it was all visual.
+I finished draw() so that the screen would reflect the moves made by players.
+I also made a debug method to display information that isn't shown on screen.
+Then I designed a start, win, and lose screen on canva and imported it here so that things look very fancy and glow-y.
+The start screen has three buttons, only one of which works right now as we haven't coded the other two.
+The win/lose has two buttons, rematch and menu, but neither work right now.